 In the Dogo App we use three main methods to train dogs: luring, shaping and capturing.
 We would like to give a quick overlook of each method and its pros and cons.

 This is catching and naming a certain behaviour – stretching, yawning, digging, that your dog does daily.
 For a few days walk around the house with a clicker and treats in your pocket.
 Just before you see the dog does the position you are capturing, e.g. bowing, say BOW, your dog bends his/her front legs, click and give a treat.
 Following your dog around and consistently naming and praising the behaviour, will teach the dog to associate the verbal cue with the action.
 In a short time, your dog will offer the behaviour on a cue.
+In order to select the right behavior to capture, it is important to observe your dog’s natural tendencies and identify the behaviors that they perform frequently.
+Once you have identified the behavior you want to capture, begin training with the clicker and treats as described in the paragraph.
+Over time, you will be able to capture more complex behaviors and shape them into tricks that your dog can perform on cue.

 Pros: Easy to teach if the behaviour occurs frequently.
 It requires mental effort from the dog to make an association cue-behaviour-award.